 As you can see with the configuration options above, there's almost nothing that can be done within LiquidFiles itself, as there's almost no actual configuration in LiquidFiles when it comes to Direct Email Delivery.

 If you experience issues, there's two good places to look at.
 The Admin → System → Email Queue, and the Admin → System Log, filtering on Email.

 In the Admin → System → Email Queue, you will see something like this:

-	Please note that SMTP or Internet Based Email systems have builtin resiliency and just because an Email is listed in the Email Queue it doesn't necessarily an indication of a problem.
+Also, please note that SMTP or Internet Based Email systems have builtin resiliency and just because an Email is listed in the Email Queue it doesn't always because of a problem.
 There could just as well be a temporary routing issue, connection issue, power outtage, reboot of some network equipemnt or the recipient email server that is causing the connection to fail temporarily.
 If it does, the email will be queued for a while and then a redelivery will be attempted.

 When there is an issue though, it will be listed here with the email it's trying to deliver.
 In the example in this screenshot, there's a timeout issue so the first guess would be that there's a firewall blocking the connection to 10.0.0.4.